Azure/Azure-Sentinel/Solutions/Google Cloud Platform BigQuery/Playbooks/CustomConnector/GCPBigQueryCustomConnector/readme.md

 *  OAuth2.0 Authentication

 ### Prerequisites to deploy Custom Connector
-1. Get/Verify Shodan API Endpoint Url (Default: https://bigquery.googleapis.com)
+1. Get/Verify GCP BigQuery API Endpoint Url (Default: https://bigquery.googleapis.com)
 2. Enable BigQuery API in GCP Console (see [instructions](https://developers.google.com/identity/protocols/oauth2/web-server#enable-apis)).
 3. Create authorization credentials (see [instructions](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred)).
 As a redirection url, use the redirection url that you can find on the connector page (in Azure go to **Logic Apps Custom Connector** -> **GCPBigQueryCustomConnector** -> click **Edit** -> **Security** -> copy *Redirect URL*).
 If this is your first time creating a client ID, you can also configure your consent screen by clicking Consent Screen.
 (The [following procedure](https://support.google.com/cloud/answer/6158849?hl=en#userconsent) explains how to set up the Consent screen.)
 You won't be prompted to configure the consent screen after you do it the first time.
 Note that [the following scope](https://developers.google.com/identity/protocols/oauth2/scopes#iam) has to be enabled in the consent screen.
 4. In Azure go to **Logic Apps Custom Connector** -> **GCPBigQueryCustomConnector** -> click **Edit** -> **Security** -> fill the *Client id* and *Client secret*, obtained in the previous step -> click **Update connector**.